Knowing what’s inside your computer, all the main components, helps you to understand how it works and it’s not as complicated as many people think.

 The RAM, or Memory modules, fit into slots on the Motherboard.

-These slots are connected directly to the CPU.
+These slots are connected directly to the CPU by the trace wires of the motherboard.

 Its general term is Storage, as in “How much data can the computer store?”.